 Nutrition and Wellness

 - All entree and side salads are 50% spinach and 50% romaine lettuce.
-We do not use iceberg lettuce.

 - The protein items served at CCS come from high quality manufactures.
 Our menu notes if an item contains pork, and is also reflected on the serving lines.

 - We have eliminated trans fats from all products served.